Patienttchamson/Software-Quality-Pipeline/README.md

 		<> Wind speed (every 3 hours)
 		<> Wind direction
 		<> Weather picture
-- To test the application, install Nodejs and Mongo DB and then Download and
+- To test the application, install Nodejs and Mongo DB and then Download the application with all modules (node_modules) to test.

+Enjoy!